Curtains (1983 film): Initial shoot

 Principal photography for Curtains began November 17, 1980, on location in Muskoka, Ontario, and Toronto, Ontario, Canada, on a budget of $3.7 million.
 Approximately ten percent of the film's budget was allocated to create the elaborate, art nouveau-inspired interior sets for its mansion setting, which were designed by Roy Forge Smith.
 The majority of the film was shot on these sets, which were constructed at Toronto's Magder Studios.
 Taking advantage of a record snowstorm that had hit the northeastern United States in December 1980, exterior locations were sought in Vermont for shooting, but a sudden rainstorm that melted the snow thwarted the opportunity.
 Instead, the snowy exterior shoots took place in Port Carling.
+Filming was still underway in January 1981.